PseudoDevs/IamGhost/bmd6.md

-Last updated: 2024-04-11 09:57:10
+Last updated: 2024-04-11 09:57:44
-Random Quote: Apart, we're okay.
-But together we're poison. - Kim Wexler
+Random Quote: It is for my prince to command, for Hotah to obey.  -  Areo Hotah